sHoskens/gulpinator/README.md

 ```

 You can define bundle order using this method.

+The useHtmlInjection config property expects either a boolean, or an object.
+If it's an object, it expects the 'use' property (boolean) and the 'injectPrefix' property (string).
+This string will be injected before each path.

 ###4.6.
 Usage with Bazookas CMS
 To integrate gulpinator in the Symfony based CMS currently used by our team, most configuration will stay the same.
 Simply set symfony.isSymfonyProject to true, and point the Src and Target strings to the correct destinations.